httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ## Content Encoding

 IANA is asked to enter the following into the "HTTP Content Coding Registry" registry ({{HTTP}}):

 - Name: br-d
 - Description: A stream of bytes compressed using the Brotli protocol with an external dictionary of not more than 16 MB.
 - Reference: This document
 - Notes: {{compression-algorithms}}

 IANA is asked to enter the following into the "HTTP Content Coding Registry" registry ({{HTTP}}):

 - Name: zstd-d
-- Description: A stream of bytes compressed using the Zstandard protocol with an external dictionary of not more than 8 MB.
+- Description: A stream of bytes compressed using the Zstandard protocol with an external dictionary of not more than the larger of 8 MB and the size of the dictionary.
 - Reference: This document
 - Notes: {{compression-algorithms}}